yeastrc/limelight-import-magnum-percolator/README.md

 # Magnum + Percolator to Limelight XML converter

-Use this program to convert the results of a Magnum + Percolator analysis to limelight XML suitable for import into the limelight web application.
+Use this program to convert the results of a Magnum + Percolator analysis to Limelight XML suitable for import into the Limelight web application.
+More information about Limelight can be found at https://limelight-ms.org/.

 ## How To Run